 Pasture-raised: This means that the chickens can hunt on their own for larvae and grubs to eat.
 Since they hunt for this type of food, their eggs contain more healthy omega-3 fat compared to other chickens.
 Plus, the egg yolks are a dark yellow-orange color because they contain lutein, an antioxidant nutrient that’s also found in sweet potatoes and carrots.

 Third-party labels are more helpful

 Animal welfare approved (AWA): If you want your eggs to come from happy chickens, this is considered the gold standard.
 AWA deals only with family farms and has the strictest criteria for hens’ ability to live in their natural state.
 Farmers focus on promoting hens’ health and well-being rather than on treating diseases.
 Because this label combines organic feeding with humane living conditions and handling, you’ve covered all your bases.

 Certified humane: If you can’t find AWA eggs where you live, look for eggs certified by Humane Farm Animal Care.
 This nonprofit organization inspects egg farms yearly to ensure that hens live unconfined, with enough room to nest, perch, take dust baths, etc. Hens have unlimited access to fresh water and wholesome feed, and benefit from humane handling.

-If it’s hard to find AWA or certified humane eggs, I suggest you get to know farmers within a 25-mile radius of your house.
-Five to 10 years ago, that would have been hard, but no more.
-You can meet them at your local farmer’s market.
+If it’s hard to find AWA or certified humane eggs, get to know farmers within a 25-mile radius of your house.
 Ask if you can visit their farm, and go out and check out their chicken coops.
 If they say no, that’s a red flag.

-You can also look into community supported agriculture, and have all your eggs delivered to your door from one farmer you trust.
-It’s easy to find CSAs near you.
+Another option would be to look into community-supported agriculture and have all your eggs delivered to your door from one farmer.